jainayu/Data-Structures/Linked List/readme.md

  };
 ```
 The above definition is used to create every node in the list.
 The data field stores the element and the next is a pointer to store the address of the next node.

+n place of a data type, **struct LinkedList** is written before next.
+That's because its a **self-referencing pointer**.
+It means a pointer that points to whatever it is a part of.
+Here **next** is a part of a node and it will point to the next node.